-Lord Yama is the Hindu god of death, dharma, and justice.
-He rules the realm of hell, also known as Yamaloka.
-He has quite a big influence on the core believers in Hinduism.
-Throughout India, Lord Yama is widely recognised by other names as well, such as Yamraj, Kaladeva, and Dharmaraja.
+Lord Yama, the Hindu deity known as the god of death, dharma, and justice, holds a significant place in the beliefs of Hinduism.
+He governs the realm of hell, also referred to as Yamaloka, and has a profound influence on devoted Hindus.
+Lord Yama is recognized by various names throughout India, including Yamraj, Kaladeva, and Dharmaraja.

 Five Elements Of Nature Assist Yama

 Yama receives assistance from five elements of nature in fulfilling his duty of capturing the most sinful souls.
 These elements encompass time (kaal), fever (jwara), disease (vyadhi), anger (krodha), and jealousy (asuya).

 People who follow Hinduism and hold strong faith in it have mixed feelings about Lord Yama.
 They perceive him as both their savior and their punisher, dependent on their collective karma in life.